KarenColumbo/Teensy-MIDI2CV8-PWM/README.md

 ### Feb 8th '23

-- Reconfigured GPIO stuff to hardware PWM and switched GPIOs with DACs - 14 bits are better than 12 when it comes to notes and pitch bend.
-I want advaned chord voicing withoot bleeding from me wee ears.
-And heavy pitch bending without stepping.
+- Reconfigured GPIO stuff and switched GPIOs with DACs - let's see if I can get this right with analogWriteFrequency and the right bit number.
+May have to switch again if this fails.
 - Heavy debugging going on in my chaotic n00b code.
 Always some crap to weed out.

 ### Feb 7th '23